zachvalenta/jvns.ca/content/post/2018-05-11-batch-editing-files-with-ed.markdown

 I'm definitely not going to go telling everyone they should be using ed (it's certainly not very user friendly!), but I think it's neat.
-If you're interested at, I'd really recommend buying [Ed Mastery](https://www.michaelwlucas.com/tools/ed) -- it's quite short, I learned some neat Unix history from it, and now I have a new tool to use very occasionally!!
+If you're interested, I'd really recommend buying [Ed Mastery](https://www.michaelwlucas.com/tools/ed) -- it's quite short, I learned some neat Unix history from it, and now I have a new tool to use very occasionally!!